Sarah Bolt, as the Tasmanian Anti-Discrimination Commissioner, has an independent statutory role to administer the Anti-Discrimination Act 1998 (Tas).

 - to investigate and seek to conciliate complaints of discrimination and prohibited conduct.

-Equal Opportunity Tasmania staff assists the Commissioner fulfilling her roles under the Act.
-There are four areas of expertise within the EOT office.
+Equal Opportunity Tasmania staff assist the Commissioner in fulfilling her roles under the Act.
+There are four areas of expertise within the Equal Opportunity Tasmania office:

 - Investigation and Conciliation

 The role of the Investigation and Conciliation Officers includes answering enquiries; investigating complaints of discrimination and other prohibited conduct and helping parties try to resolve complaints through conciliation.